- Admissions & Aid

 Common Occupational Therapist Career Questions

-After earning your undergraduate degree in a related field, the next step in occupational therapy schooling is to earn a master’s degree.
+If you already earned an undergraduate degree, you can take the entry-level Master’s path to becoming an occupational therapist.
 Not only is a master’s degree in occupational therapy a necessary qualification for prospective licensed occupational therapists, it also is extremely helpful in learning more in-depth, specialized information that you need to know as a professional in the field.
-Master’s coursework will inform the work you do every day, and it will help you earn the certifications necessary to become officially licensed.

 When exploring different OT graduate programs, it’s important to look for certain institutional characteristics that are particularly effective in an academic setting.
 A few to look for would be:

 GMercyU’s home state has very straightforward, common rules about official licensure.
-Applicants must achieve a score deemed acceptable by PA’s licensing board on an NBCOT verified exam to earn their license.
+Applicants must pass the NBCOT exam to earn their license.
 If you are a Pennsylvania resident, you can view this information on the PA State Board of Occupational Therapy’s website.

-California has very similar licensing laws to PA in that applicants are required to achieve a minimum score on an NBCOT verified exam.
-That being said, it’s still helpful to look at the board’s website to get a look at their state specific steps, and their background check.
+California has very similar licensing laws to PA in that applicants are required to pass the NBCOT exam.
+That being said, it’s still helpful to look at the board’s website to get a look at their state-specific steps, and their background check.

 Again, Texas licensing laws lean heavily on the successful completion of an NBCOT verified examination and subsequent background check.
 If you’re interested in possibly obtaining an OT license in Texas, or if you’re curious about the ins and outs of their process, take a look at their board’s website.